Measure-theoretic metric mean dimension: Applications of main results

 It turns out that the measure-theoretic entropy of $\mu$ equals to the supremum of the exponential growth rates of Poincar\'e recurrences over all finite Borel measurable partitions of $X$.
 See \cite{ow93,var09,dw04} for more details about the links between measure-theoretic entropy and Poincar\'e recurrence.
 The next corollary suggests that packing metric mean dimension can be also expressed as Poincar\'e recurrences. \begin{cor} Let $(X,T)$ be a TDS with a metric $d$.
 Then for every $\mu \in E(X,T)$,

-\end{cor} Given a $\mu \in E(X,T)$, in \cite{b73,p97} the authors established an equality stating that where $h_{top}^{B}(T,Z)$ denotes the Bowen topological entropy of $Z$.
+\end{cor} Given an ergodic measure $\mu \in E(X,T)$, in \cite{b73,p97} the authors established an equality stating that measure-theoretic entropy of $\mu$ is the infimum of the Bowen topological entropy of Borel sets of $X$ with $\mu$-full measure: where $h_{top}^{B}(T,Z)$ denotes the Bowen topological entropy of $Z$.
 This equality is known as \emph{inverse variational principle} of Bowen topological entropy by Pesin \cite{p97} in his monograph.
 Readers can turn to \cite{p97,chz13,cls21} for more results of this aspect.
-We have an analogous inverse variational principle for packing metric mean dimension as follows.
+The following inverse variational principles exhibit some new connections between ergodic theory and metric mean dimension theory.

 \begin{cor} Let $(X,T)$ be a TDS with a metric $d$.
 Suppose that $\mu \in E(X,T)$.
 Then for every $F(\mu,\epsilon)\in \mathcal{D}$,